-People living with disabilities in Connecticut may be eligible for Social Security disability insurance (SSDI) or SSI disability.
-In Connecticut, the average SSDI payment is $1,433 and the average SSI payment is $576 (more on this below).
-Also, the initial approval or denial decision for Social Security or SSI disability is made by a Connecticut state agency called Disability Determination Services.
-Below we highlight other information about applying for SSDI or SSI that is specific to Connecticut and provide contact information for helpful resources in Connecticut.
+People living with disabilities in Connecticut may be eligible for Social Security disability insurance (SSDI) or Supplemental Security Income (SSI) disability benefits.
+In Connecticut, the initial approval or denial decision for Social Security or SSI disability is made by a state agency called Disability Determination Services (DDS).

 Disability Determination Services